zx80/flask-simple-auth/docs/DOCUMENTATION.md

 - separate explanations from reference?
 - more recipes?
+- add pydantic parameters to recipees and tutorial.
 - include demo? point to demo?
 - comparisons with other frameworks
 - improve sample configuration